×

 Based on facts, either observed and verified by the reporter, or reported and verified from knowledgeable sources.

-Saturday 'Hands Off' rallies in PA to protest Trump policies
+Saturday 'No Kings' rallies in PA to protest Trump policies

-This Saturday (4/5) is a National Day of Action, with thousands of “Hands Off” protests planned across the U.S. – including almost 100 in Pennsylvania.
-They'll target Trump administration policies that have affected education, Social Security, Medicaid, the jobs of federal workers and more.
-Comments from Jessica Brittain, communications director for Action Together Northeast PA ("NEPA"); and Vicki Miller, group leader with Indivisible Philadelphia.
+This Saturday (6/14) is a National Day of Action, with thousands of “No Kings” protests planned across the United States, including more than 80 in Pennsylvania.
+They'll target President Donald Trump's administration policies including the budget reconciliation bill that will affect education, Social Security, Medicaid, SNAP and more.
+Comments from Vicki Miller, group leader, Indivisible Philadelphia.

 mp3 wav